 6. There is a potential risk of fraud

 Fraud protection measurements should be on your list of priorities.
 However, if you have plenty of accounts you can easily become a victim of cyber attacks, as well as criminal frauds.
+Check out this website to see records of people charged with criminal fraud.

 Ready to save money?